"God grant me the serenity

 But, doesn’t the designation feel damning?!
 There is a connotation of brokenness, and blame that comes with the role.
 And within this label’s framework, most of us become resentful and resistant to the implication that we are causing (all) of the problem.
 We become entrenched in guardedness, rather than encouraged to change.

-And so the parent, in adopting the label, does two monumentally important things: 1) he acknowledges the only aspect he can “fix” is within himself and 2) he removes the familial indictment of blame from the child.
+And so the parent, in adopting the label, does two monumentally important things: 1) they acknowledge the only aspect they can “fix” is within themself and 2) they removes the familial indictment of blame from the child.

-That is a transformative gift.ABOUT THE AUTHOR Patrick Logan, MS is a former wilderness therapy program manager and is presently IT consulting with programs and websites.
+That is a transformative gift.ABOUT THE AUTHOR Patrick Logan, MS is a former wilderness therapy program manager and IT consults with programs and websites.